Who am I?

 But the constant pain continued, and I got depressed.
 And who wouldn’t be depressed if you didn’t know when something so unpleasant was going to end, if ever.

-My lessons in the Alexander Technique opened up a whole new world to me.
-One in which I could begin to understand how I was contributing to my pain—simply by better tuning in to my habits of posture and movement.
+My lessons in the Alexander Technique opened a whole new world to me.
+One in which I began to understand how I was contributing to my pain—simply by better tuning in to my habits of posture and movement.

 I began to develop life-long skills to reduce the habitual tension in my body that was causing me to be so uncomfortable.

 It was like I finally had a foot in the door and gained a degree of control back over myself that I’d desperately been searching for.

 When I turned 30, I made the decision to train to teach the Alexander Technique.
 I went through an AmSAT approved 3-year, 1600-hour training program and graduated in 2003.

 Since 2003, I’ve been teaching the Alexander Technique to people just like you.

 You’re unique.
 So are your needs, habits and learning style.
 That’s why I commonly work with students one-on-one out of my studio in St. Paul, MN.

 I teach group classes through St. Paul Community Education.
 These classes are open to anyone at any level.